PeeteKeesel/coursera-summaries/README.md

   <img width="400" height="75" src="coursera_logo.svg">
 </p>

-Welcome :wave:.
+Welcome 👋.
 This repository provides a curated collection of 🔬labs, 📝quizzes, and 📖summaries from Coursera courses and specializations I've completed.
 It's designed as a personal knowledge base to refresh and reinforce what I've learned.
 Here, you'll find concise summaries alongside practical exercises, serving both as a showcase of my journey and a resource for revisiting concepts.
 Feel free to explore and use it as a tool for your own learning and review.

-- :bow: It's important to note that the content is primarily sourced from Coursera.
+- 🙇 It's important to note that the content is primarily sourced from Coursera.

 ## 🎓 Specializations